 This series is in response to Where’s My Parenting Script?!
 Please check back each Wednesday in the month of August for more tips.

-Here are a few additional online resources for parents on this topic:
+Here are a few additional recommended parenting resources on this topic:

 Heather Askew is a fellow metro area mom and a Licensed Clinical Social Worker that specializes in working with children and families impacted by trauma.
 She was born and raised in Oklahoma and moved to the metro area to attend college.
 She married her high school sweetheart and they have two of the best kids in the world.
 She is passionate about the joys and struggles of intentional living, matters of faith and the heart of parenting.